skekauoha/salty-cypress-testrail-reporter/README.md

 Publishes [Cypress](https://www.cypress.io/) runs on TestRail.

-Based off of the original package [cypress-testrail-reporter](https://github.com/Vivify-Ideas/cypress-testrail-reporter) by [Milutin Savovic](https://github.com/mickosav)
+Cloned from the original package [cypress-testrail-reporter](https://github.com/Vivify-Ideas/cypress-testrail-reporter) by [Milutin Savovic](https://github.com/mickosav)

 The original package by Milutin is awesome!
 Milutin's original cypress-testrail-reporter package creates a new test run everytime you run `cypress run` or `cypress open`.
 I tweaked the package to just update an existing test run on testrail.